linusjuni/spinal-fairness/docs/nnunet/05_model_selection.md

 ## Step 6 — Fairness Analysis

 Implementation in `src/fairness/` (not yet built).
 Joins per-case Dice and HD95 metrics with demographics from `split_v3.tsv` via `case_id_mapping.json`.
-Runs separately for gold and silver reference labels to test whether fairness conclusions change with the ruler.
+This is the global fairness audit of the mixed-trained model.
+The biased ruler and bias amplification experiments use Dataset002/003 — see `06_gold_silver_training.md`.
 See `docs/nnunet/04_inference.md` for confounder notes and `docs/statistical-testing/` for planned statistical tests.